 A Guide to Handling the Threat of Mining

-Since the beginning of hostilities in Ukraine, the ordnance technicians of the State Emergency Service of Ukraine have destroyed approximately 12,000 pieces of ammunition, 398 of which were bombs.
-The threat of mining in the area of hostilities remains significant.
-We offer a list of recommendations on how to act in areas where there is a risk of stumbling upon mines and other explosive devices.
+Since the beginning of hostilities in Ukraine, military personnel and explosive ordnance disposal specialists of the State Emergency Service of Ukraine have neutralized thousands of munitions and aerial bombs.
+The threat of mines in areas where hostilities have taken place remains high.
+We offer a list of recommendations on how to behave in areas where there is a risk of mines and other explosive devices.

-Mines, explosive devices and unexploded ordnance (these include light weapons ammunition, artillery projectiles, mortar shells, cluster munitions, grenades, fuses, and missiles) may be invisible.
-If there are hostilities in the territory, or they took place during military aggression, it is necessary to regard it as dangerous and act accordingly.
+Places where mines, explosive devices, and unexploded ordnance are present (including small-arms ammunition, artillery shells, mortar rounds, cluster munitions, grenades, fuzes, and rockets) may be hard to notice.
+If hostilities are ongoing in an area, or if they took place there during military aggression, treat the area as dangerous.
 Therefore, the main recommendation for all civilians is to avoid potentially dangerous areas as much as possible.

-Mine clearance and disposal, neutralization of improvised explosive devices, as well as unexploded ordnance, should be carried out exclusively by military specialists or emergency services specialists.
-Until local authorities and/or emergency services report the elimination of the danger, it is dangerous to move around such areas on your own.
+Mine clearance and the disposal of mines, improvised explosive devices, and unexploded ordnance must be carried out exclusively by military specialists or emergency service specialists.
+Until local authorities and/or emergency services inform the public that the danger has been eliminated, it is unsafe to move through such areas on your own.

 Main types of mines and explosive devices